 Or if you think that a litter bin is required in a specific location – again let us know.

-When reporting a problem with a bin please give us the detail of your concern, the location of the bin and the number of the bin which can be found on the information sticker on each bin.
+When reporting a problem with a bin please give us the detail of your concern, the location of the bin and the number of the bin which can be found on each bin.

 OVERHANGING TREES/UNSIGHTLY SHRUB BEDS/WEEDS